simon-zerisenay/42-ft_printf/README.md

 Compile the ft_printf library:

 						 make
-Use the ft_printf function to print formatted output to the standard output stream:
+Use the ft_printf executable to execute the programme standard output stream:

-						ft_printf("Format string", arguments...)
+						./ft_printf
 Refer to the project's documentation and code files for more detailed information and examples of how to use the ft_printf function effectively.

 <h2> How it Works </h2>